pablov23/Kubernetes-Course/README.md

 - **kubelet**: Agent that runs on each node.
 Makes sure that containers are running in a pod
 - **k-proxy**: Network proxy.
 Uses the OS packet filtering layer otherwise forwards the traffic itself

-          - Cluster IP: Service that can balance traffic using label, source and target port.
+          - Cluster IP: Service that can balance traffic using a label, source and target port.

-          - Node Port
+          - Node Port: Expose port in the external IP, linked to the Node IP

-          - Load Balancer
+          - Load Balancer: Uses a provider Load Balancer
 - **container runtime**: Responsible for running containers.
 Supports Docker, containerd, CRI-O